Anna David (academic): Research and career

 David has argued that more funding should go into pregnancy research.
+She has appeared on BBC Radio 4, explaining that pregnant women want to and can participate in clinical trials, "There is this perception that women, pregnant women and breastfeeding women do not want to participate in clinical trials… This is not the case".
 Her work with the James Lind Alliance Priority Setting Partnership suggested the number one research question was to develop better tools to predict preterm birth, while patients wanted lifestyle changes that would reduce the risk of preterm birth.
 She worked closely with the charity Tommy's, as both a trustee and researcher, to improve medical outcomes and the experiences of pregnant mothers.
 She has called for more research into the reasons Black women have higher rates of preterm birth.
+David's imaging research has resulted in a breakthrough in understanding how cervical trauma increases spontaneous preterm birth risk after late-labour stage Caesarean birth.

+David enjoys mentoring clinicians and academics in women's health.
+She was nominated and featured as a role model in the British Medical Association's Women in Academic Medicine.

-As a clinician, David works in the University College London Hospitals Elizabeth Garrett Anderson Obstetric Wing, where she was made director in 2018.
+As a clinician, David works in the University College London Hospitals Elizabeth Garrett Anderson Obstetric Wing.
 She was awarded the 2024 Award for North Thames Clinician of the Year.

 In 2025, David was appointed The Professor Tan Seang Lin, Dr Grace Tan and OriginElle Fertility Distinguished Chair in Women's Health.
 Later that year she was elected Fellow of the Academy of Medical Sciences.